jeffsieu/typescript-from-zero/docs/2-intermediate-concepts/7-satisfies/index.md

+---
+sidebar_label: 2.7.
+Using `satisfies` to check type conformation
+---

 # Using `satisfies` to check type conformation

 So far, whenever we wish to assert that a variable conforms to a certain type, we use type annotations.